A loving, devoted teacher and a student brimming with artistic ambition are Wisconsin school shooting victims

 She worked as a substitute teacher for three years before taking a position as the school’s substitute coordinator, a statement from the school first obtained by the Wisconsin State Journal reads.

-“ALCS is a better school for the work of Erin West,” the statement reads.
+“ALCS is a better school for the work of Erin West,” the statement by the school reads.

 “She served our teachers and students with grace, humor, wisdom, and – most importantly – with the love of Jesus.”